Pigmice2733/peregrine-frontend/docs/docs.md

 ## `PUT`

-Only admins can create matches
+Only admins can create matches for their realm

 ### Request